bohdi2/protobuf-inspector/README.md

-ProtobufInspector is used by test cases to dig into a protobuf Message object and validate the contents.
+ProtobufInspector is meant to be used by test cases to dig into a Protobuf Message object and validate the contents.

-I used it in an acceptence framework which sent and received complicated protobuf messages to a server and I needed to test the messages received.
+Years ago I used it in an acceptence framework which sent and received complicated protobuf messages to a server.

-Need documentation
+I recommend using Google Truth because it has an extension for [Protobufs](https://truth.dev/protobufs) which is widely used.

+The current code could be used as a starting off point for inspecting other formats of messages like Simple Binary Encoding.

 # Examples